Telecommunications in Antarctica

-Telecommunications in Antarctica is provided by the organizations that have established research stations on the continent.
-Antarctica is not formally designated by the International Telecommunication Union (ITU) in any of the world zones.
+Telecommunications in Antarctica are provided by the countries and organizations that have established research stations on the continent, and commercial satellite and mobile phone providers.
+There are no undersea cables connecting the continent to the outside world, so all intercontinental communication is accomplished by terrestrial or satellite radio, or physical delivery.

-Communication infrastructure is provided through service providers in each country that administers each base.
+Antarctica is included by the International Telecommunication Union (ITU) in any of its internal administrative zones.